 - How do I expect parenting to change our marriage?

 - Do we want one parent to stay at home once we have a child?
+How will having a child affect both of our careers and/or educational goals?

 - What is the hardest thing I expect to deal with in raising a child?